0xJuancito/multichain-auditor/README.md

 #### 📜 Disclaimer

 Take the observations in this repository as a guideline and kickstarter to your findings.
-Judge the actual impact independently, and please do not use them as a tool to spam audit contests.
+Judge the actual impact independently, and please **do not use them as a tool to spam audit contests**.
 Do your own research.

 ## Index